-- Partner with several non-governmental organizations to educate certain vulnerable groups of their higher risk of getting a foodborne illness.
-These organizations include Meals on Wheels, the National Association on Aging and Nutrition, the American Congress of Obstetricians and Gynecologists, American Public Health Association, Mocha Moms, American Society of Clinical Oncology, Now It Counts Magazine, AIDS Project of East Bay, Massachusetts Partnership for Food Safety Education, Text4Baby, the National Association for Family Child Care, the American Cancer Society, National Council of La Raza, and the League of Latin American Citizens.
+- Partnered with several non-governmental organizations to educate certain vulnerable groups of their higher risk of getting a foodborne illness.
+These organizations include: Meals on Wheels, the National Association on Aging and Nutrition, the American Congress of Obstetricians and Gynecologists, American Public Health Association, Mocha Moms, American Society of Clinical Oncology, Now It Counts Magazine, AIDS Project of East Bay, Massachusetts Partnership for Food Safety Education, Text4Baby, the National Association for Family Child Care, the American Cancer Society, National Council of La Raza, and the League of Latin American Citizens.

 - Proposed to require clearer product labels so consumers will know whether products they are purchasing contain added solutions that might not be apparent.
 We are also requiring nutrition labels on single-ingredient raw meat and poultry products to give consumers better information about the foods they are purchasing.

 Expanding Food Safety Research

-- In 2013, funded more than $70 million for food safety research, education and extension projects that will help build a modern public health system.
+- Provided more than $112 million for food safety research, education and extension projects in Fiscal Year 2014 that will help build a modern public health system.

 - Conducted and funded food safety research to generate real-world results for both government and the private sector.